mohamedgh16/Connecting-library-application-to-SQL-Server-using-Windows-forms/README.md

 ```
 ### Publishers tab

-The Publisher's tab will display the information of the publisher using the id.
+The Publisher's tab will display the information of the `publishers` using the `pub_id`.

 ![Publishers](/engineering-education/connecting-library-application-to-sql-server-using-windows-forms/Publishers.png).